Logo

 If worked in the HP or Agilent instrument business, reclassified in the 2014 Keysight spinoff as a former employee or retiree of Keysight and sent a notice at that time.
 Keysight page

-2. Left the Hewlett-Packard Company before the Nov 1, 2015 Hewlett Packard Enterprise spinoff: Classified as a former employee or retiree of HP Inc. – regardless of where their last business unit ended up in the Hewlett-Packard breakup.
-HP contact page There are two HP retirement programs -- the "Pre-2003 HP Retiree Medical Program" and the current "HP Retiree Medical Program."
-"2003" refers to the year when HP implemented the program, not your retirement year.
-HP: "May apply if you retired from HP before 2003, or if you were with HP on December 31, 2002, and retired at a later date with eligibility for the program (this typically meant retiring at age 55 or later with at least 15 years of qualifying service, having at least 62 age-plus-service "points" as of December 31, 2005, and being within five years of qualifying as of June 30, 2007).
+2. Left the Hewlett-Packard Company before the Nov 1, 2015 Hewlett Packard Enterprise spinoff: Classified as a former employee or retiree of HP Inc. – regardless of where their last business unit ended up.
+HP contact page There are two HP retirement medical programs – the "Pre-2003 HP Retiree Medical Program" and the current "HP Retiree Medical Program."
+"Pre-2003" refers to the year when HP implemented the program, not your retirement year.
+HP: "May apply if you retired from HP before 2003, or if you were with HP on December 31, 2002, and retired at a later date with eligibility for the program (this typically meant retiring at age 55 or later with at least 15 years of qualifying service, having at least 62 age-plus-service 'points' as of December 31, 2005, and being within five years of qualifying as of June 30, 2007).
 This program generally does not apply if you joined HP through the Compaq or EDS acquisitions."
 Details:Pre-2003.

 4. Left Hewlett Packard Enterprise after the Nov 1, 2015 Hewlett Packard Enterprise spinoff: Classified as a former employee or retiree of HPE.
 HPE contact page

 5. Transitioned to DXC or Micro Focus: Classified as a former employee or retiree of Hewlett Packard Enterprise.
 Treated as though left HPE to join any other company.
-Entitled to whatever retiree coverage qualified for at the time left HPE -- See item 4 above.
-HPE contact page DXC contact page Micro Focus UK and U.S. Headquarters (scroll down)
+Entitled to whatever retiree coverage qualified for at the time left HPE – See item 4 above.
+HPE contact page DXC contact page

-7. Retired from DEC: Classified as a former employee or retiree of HP Inc. HP contact page Also see DEC page
+7. Retired from DEC: Classified as a retiree of HP Inc. HP contact page Also see DEC page

 8. Acquired by Hewlett Packard Enterprise: (Cray, Juniper, Nimble, etc.) Classified as a former employee or retiree of Hewlett Packard Enterprise.

 Death or disability of a former employee.
-Reporting death or disability of a former employee
+Checklist for dependents and heirs

 Join the HPAA's Benefits Forum.
 Updates and online forum covering topics such as COBRA and retiree health benefits, annual enrollment, and transition to Medicare.